Nick Foles: Chicago Bears

 Foles was traded to the Chicago Bears in exchange for a compensatory fourth-round 2020 NFL draft pick on March 31, 2020.
-He competed with Mitchell Trubisky for the starting quarterback position during Training Camp, eventually losing and becoming the backup.
+He competed with Mitchell Trubisky for the starting quarterback position during training camp, eventually losing and becoming the backup.

-After not seeing action in the first two games of the 2020 season, Foles replaced a struggling Trubisky in the third quarter against the Atlanta Falcons as the Bears trailed by 16 points.
-Foles completed 16 of 29 passes for 188 yards, three touchdowns, and an interception as he led a 30–26 comeback victory.
+After seeing no action in the first two games of the 2020 season, Foles replaced a struggling Trubisky in the third quarter against the Atlanta Falcons as the Bears trailed by 16 points.
+Foles completed 16 of 29 passes for 188 yards, three touchdowns, and an interception as he led the team to a 30–26 comeback road victory.
 A day after the win, Foles was officially named the starter.

-In Week 5 against the Tampa Bay Buccaneers on Thursday Night Football, Foles threw for 243 yards, one touchdown, and one interception during the 20–19 win.
-It was Foles' first win as the Bears' starting quarterback.
-In Week 9 against the Tennessee Titans, Foles threw for 335 yards and two touchdowns during the 24–17 loss.
+During Week 5 against the Tampa Bay Buccaneers on Thursday Night Football, Foles threw for 243 yards, one touchdown, and an interception in the narrow 20–19 victory, marking his first win as the Bears' starting quarterback, having defeated Tom Brady.
+In Week 9 against the Tennessee Titans, Foles threw for 335 yards and two touchdowns during the 24–17 road loss.

 In Week 10 against the Minnesota Vikings on Monday Night Football, Foles threw for 106 yards and an interception before suffering a hip injury that required him to be carted off the field after being slammed to the turf late in the fourth quarter.
 He was replaced by his backup Tyler Bray with 34 seconds left during the 19–13 loss.
 With Foles recovering from his injury, Trubisky returned to the starting position for the following game against the Green Bay Packers.
 Once again the backup, Foles did not see action until Week 16 in Jacksonville when he took over during garbage time in the fourth quarter; he mostly handed off the ball and his lone pass attempt was incomplete as the Bears defeated his former team 41–17.

 After being a healthy scratch throughout most of the 2021 season, Foles made his first start in Week 16 against the Seattle Seahawks due to Justin Fields and Andy Dalton dealing with injuries.
-Foles threw for 250 yards and the game winning touchdown to Jimmy Graham in the 25–24 win.
+Foles threw for 250 yards and the game-winning touchdown to Jimmy Graham in the narrow 25–24 victory.

 Foles was waived on May 1, 2022.

 Indianapolis Colts

 Foles signed a two-year contract with the Indianapolis Colts on May 23, 2022.

-After spending the first fifteen weeks as a backup, only appearing on two snaps, he was named the Colts' starter for their Week 16 game against the Los Angeles Chargers.
-In the game, Foles threw for 143 yards and three interceptions in the 20–3 loss.
-Despite the poor performance, Foles was again named the starter for their Week 17 game against the New York Giants, but he was injured during the game after a sack by Kayvon Thibodeaux in the second quarter in the 38–10 loss.
+After spending the first 15 weeks as a backup, only appearing on two snaps, Foles was named the Colts' starter for their Week 16 game against the Los Angeles Chargers.
+He threw for 143 yards and three interceptions in the 20–3 loss.
+Foles was again named the starter for their Week 17 game against the New York Giants, but was injured during the game after a sack by Kayvon Thibodeaux in the second quarter in the 38–10 loss.
 He did not play again that season and was released on May 5, 2023.